The Table Topics master brings questions or prompts for impromptu speeches (table topics).

 Order of speakers for table topics:

-- Members that don’t have a role in the meeting (that way, they get an opportunity to speak that day)
+- Members that don’t have a role in the meeting – this helps make sure that everyone gets chance to speak at least once.

 - Vote Counter, Timer, Ah Counter, Grammarian, Toastmaster, General Evaluator